Skip to Main Content

 1768

-In the first Treaty of Fort Stanwix, the Iroquois cede land south of the Susquehanna and Ohio rivers to British authorities in return for a promise that they will be able to hold their ancestral lands in New York.
+In the first Treaty of Fort Stanwix, the Iroquois ceded land south of the Susquehanna and Ohio rivers to British authorities in return for a promise that they would be able to hold their ancestral lands in New York.

 1774